Misavius/Misavius/README.md

-Hello there, I'm Spencer Howlett.
+Over the last two years I've been eveloping complex simulations, running cloud based projects, and performing cutting edge research.
 I'm interested in machine learning in all of it's applications.
-I want to continue to hone my skills and work on my own personal project.
-Over the last 2 years
+I've been continueing to develop my skills through my job and the
-I've worked on my own stock prediction system built off of Tensorflow and Scikit-learn.
-I'm currently finishing my last semeseter of college at Colorado State
-University and am looking to get my first industry job.
+Stock Prediction System on this Github.

 You can reach me at spencer.v.howlett@gmail.com